iwanders/analysis-ithc-iptsd/README.md

    0xff IptsTermination  len: 4
 0x0d size: 1982 hexdump: 0d 00 00 be 07 00 00 00 00 00 b7 07 00 00 00 ff 00 00 0b 08 00 00 00 00 00 00 00 00 00
 ```
 The `0x6e` frame sits between the `0x1a` frame and the `0x0d` frame.
-This frame is sent when the screen detects the pen, it shows up in spectrogram
+This frame is sent when the screen detects the pen, it shows up in spectrogram as a black line.

 ## On dft